NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 ## Resolver behavior with authoritative name server support {#behavior-with-auth-support}

 Incremental deleg supporting authoritative name servers will include the incremental delegation information (or the NSEC(3) records showing the non-existence) in the authority section of referral responses.
-If it is known that an authoritative name server supports incremental deleg, than no direct queries for the incremental delegation need to be send in parallel to the legacy delegation query.
+If it is known that an authoritative name server supports incremental deleg, then no direct queries for the incremental delegation need to be send in parallel to the legacy delegation query.
 A resolver SHOULD register that an authoritative name server supports incremental deleg when the authority section, of the returned referral responses from that authoritative name server, contains incremental delegegation information.

 When the authority section of a referral response contains an SVCB RRset or a CNAME on the incremental delegation name, or valid NSEC(3) RRs showing the non-existence of such SVCB or CNAME RRset, then the resolver SHOULD register that the contacted authoritative name server supports incremental deleg for the duration indicated by the TTL for that SVCB, CNAME or NSEC(3) RRset, adjusted to the resolver's TTL boundaries, but only if it is longer than any already registered duration.